 Add the following paragraph at the end of Section 11.55.1.5.3.2

 When transmitting a Sensing NDP Announcement frame in a non-TB sensing measurement instance, the frame shall be transmitted by the non-AP STA as unicast with the RA field set to the address of the AP and contain one STA Info field with the AID11 field set to 0.
-It shall also include in the first STA Info field with AID11 field set to 2045, and the SI2SR NDP TX Power field shall be set to indicate the TX power of the following SI2SR NDP.
-The SR2SI NDP RSSI Target Power field shall be set to the preferred receive power of the SR2SI NDP in the next non-TB sensing measurement instance.
+It shall also include in the first STA Info field with AID11 field set to 2045, and the SI2SR NDP TX Power field shall be set to indicate the TX power of the following SI2SR NDPs.
+The SR2SI NDP RSSI Target Power field shall be set to the preferred receive power of the future SR2SI NDPs.